Keith Loneker

 Keith Joseph Loneker (June 21, 1971 – June 22, 2017) was an American professional football guard and actor.
-For much of his short acting career, his large football-lineman build garnered him roles largely as thugs or football players.
+For much of his acting career, his large football-lineman build garnered him roles largely as thugs or football players.
 His first movie was director Steven Soderbergh's Out of Sight (1998) and later the Neil LaBute thriller, Lakeview Terrace (2008).

 Biography

 Growing up in Roselle Park, New Jersey, Loneker faced some personal obstacles that he worked hard to overcome for his entire life.
 At Roselle Park High School, he endured a hip injury while playing football, due to which doctors said he would never play any sports again.
 Loneker ignored the doctors and decided to work out intensely to rehabilitate himself.
 After two years off, he stepped onto a football field once again.
 Loneker, although just happy to play again with his friends, ended up with a scholarship to the University of Kansas.